 [See the South Africa page for more information.]

-In the past, LCMS World Relief and Human Care has granted funds for providing food, seeds and farming equipment to residents of Botswana during times of drought.
+In the past, the LCMS has granted funds for providing food, seeds and farming equipment to residents of Botswana during times of drought.